howardjones/network-weathermap/docs/dev/dev-README.md

 it's quite easy to accidentally miss a file out of the packing.list and have a broken version.
 Two totally separate Cacti installs in one box would also work.
 Both VMs are built using a script to get the appropriate packages installed in a consistent manner.
+The script is here: <a href="install-notes.txt">install-notes.txt</a>.

+## Basic Philosophy ##

+Any time someone has to ask a question about how something in Weathermap works, I treat it as a failure - either the feature is too complicated, or the manual doesn't explain it well enough.
+Possibly, the user has totally misunderstood what should happen, in which case I let myself off the hook, but that's not the default position.

 ## Testing ##

-### Unit Tests (automated) ###
+### Functional & Tests (automated) ###

-The subversion repo includes unit tests for phpunit.
+The subversion repo includes tests for phpunit.
 You can run them all in one go by running ./test.sh in the weathermap folder.
 This runs phpunit, and then compiles a report of the failing tests.
 There are some traditional unit tests, but a lot of the testing works as follows: